cimrobins/datascienceassignment/README.md

-# Homework submission for assignment 1: Reproducing DS4SDGs Notebook Examples with Generative AI
+# Assignment 1: Reproducing DS4SDGs Notebook Examples with Generative AI
 ## Contents
 1. Brief analysis of the original notebook
 2. Choice of code to replicate and discussion of Chat GPT replication process